premprabhat/test/Example.md

 systemctl restart nginx
 ```

-* Now to wget run the following command in reverse Proxy and API gateway instance:
+* Now to wget run the following command in client instance:

 ```console
 wget https://<ip_dns>/<file_name> --no-check-certificate
 ```

+Here ip_dns is the DNS of the RP/APIGW instance.

 ## To curl to retrieve a static webpage.

 ### Steps in brief

-* In my upstreams there is already a file name index.html so run the following command in reverse Proxy and API gateway instance:
+* As we have created upstreams there will be already a file name index.html.
+Now run the following command in client instance:

 ```console
 curl -k https://<ip_dns>/index.html
 ```

+Here ip_dns is the DNS of the RP/APIGW instance.

-NOTE: If you want you can create a new file in /usr/share/nginx/html folder in upstream instances.
+NOTE: If you want you can create a new html file in /usr/share/nginx/html folder in upstream instances.
 Then restart the nginx on upstreams and RP/APIGW if running before file creation

 [<-- Return to Learning Path](/content/en/cloud/clair/#sections)